leanprover/fp-lean/functional-programming-lean/src/type-classes/standard-classes.md

 Lean includes a feature called _instance deriving_ that allows the compiler to automatically construct well-behaved instances of many type classes.
 In fact, the `deriving Repr` phrase in the definition of `Point` in the [section on structures](../getting-to-know/structures.md) is an example of instance deriving.

-Instances can be derived in two ways:
+Instances can be derived in two ways.
- 1. When defining a structure or inductive type, add `deriving` to the end of the type declaration followed by the names of the classes for which instances should be derived.
+The first can be used when defining a structure or inductive type.
+In this case, add `deriving` to the end of the type declaration followed by the names of the classes for which instances should be derived.
+For a type that is already defined, a standalone `deriving` command can be used.
- 2. Write `deriving instance C1, C2, ... for T` to deriving instances of `C1, C2, ...` for the type `T` after the fact.
+Write `deriving instance C1, C2, ... for T` to deriving instances of `C1, C2, ...` for the type `T` after the fact.

 `BEq` and `Hashable` instances can be derived for `Pos` and `NonEmptyList` using a very small amount of code:
 ```Lean